Using Cisco video systems for MS Teams or Near Me calls

 N.B.
 The diagram shows suggested cabling for a Room Kit Plus.
 Links to conversion guides for both types of system are given above.

-Using as a video bar
+Using a newly converted video bar

 Once connected, open the PC’s meeting application e.g. Teams or Near Me and select the HDMI to USB converter as source for camera and microphone.
 Select the Webex device for speaker.
 Depending on the meeting application in use, this may have to be set by each user as they log into the PC.
 Clear instructions should be available in the room.